Leaflet/Leaflet/PLUGIN-GUIDE.md

 ### Name

-Most existing plugins follow the convention of naming plugins (and repos) like this: `Leaflet.MyPluginName`.
+Most existing plugins follow the convention of naming plugins (and repos) like this: `leaflet-my-plugin-name`.
-You can use other forms (e.g. "leaflet-my-plugin-name"), just make sure to include the word "Leaflet" in the name so that it's obvious that it's a Leaflet plugin.
+Just make sure to include the word "Leaflet" in the name so that it's obvious that it's a Leaflet plugin.

 ### Demo